 What a Birth Chart Calculator Shows You

 Once you enter your data, the calculator produces a circular chart called the natal chart (or birth chart).
 It looks like a wheel divided into 12 segments.
-Here is what you are seeing:
+Read it as a map of what part of you is acting, how it acts, and where in life that pattern tends to play out.

 The Zodiac Ring.
 The outer wheel is the 12 zodiac signs - Aries through Pisces - arranged in order.
-This is the sign layer of the chart.
+This is the style layer of the chart.
+It tells you whether a planet tends to act directly, cautiously, emotionally, analytically, intensely, playfully, or in some other recognizable mode.

 The Houses.
 The 12 inner divisions of the wheel represent the 12 houses, each governing a distinct life area.
 The First House begins at the Ascendant and the rest follow counterclockwise.
 For a full breakdown of what each house governs, see our 12 Houses of Astrology guide.
-Houses govern life areas: the 2nd is money and resources, the 7th is partnerships, the 10th is career and public reputation.
+Houses show the arena: the 2nd is money and resources, the 7th is partnerships, the 10th is career and public reputation.

 The Planets.
 Symbols scattered around the wheel mark where each planet was in the zodiac at your birth.
 Every planet sits in both a sign (its quality and style) and a house (its life area).
-The Sun in Capricorn in the 10th House reads differently than the Sun in Capricorn in the 4th House - same sign, entirely different territory.
+The Sun in Capricorn in the 10th House may build identity through achievement and public competence.
+The Sun in Capricorn in the 4th House may build identity through privacy, family responsibility, or emotional self-sufficiency.
+Same sign, different life territory.
 For a reference guide to all planetary meanings, see Planets in Astrology: A Complete Cheat Sheet.

 The Aspects.
 Lines drawn through the center of the chart show geometric relationships between planets.
 A trine (120 degrees) indicates ease and flow between two placements.
 A square (90 degrees) creates friction and challenge.
-A conjunction (0 degrees) merges two planetary energies completely.
+A conjunction (0 degrees) merges two planetary energies.
 The full logic of aspects is covered in our Astrology Aspects guide.
+In practice, aspects often explain why two parts of you do not always want the same thing.

 Sidera uses your actual birth chart—not generic horoscopes.